Code-Institute-Submissions/trevthedev777-javascriptQuizGameMultipleChoice/README.md

 Manual tests were also performed to ensure the website was accessible as possible and some accessibility issues were identified.

-Issue #1: Suits were not read to assistive technology.
+Issue #1: Styles not loading into website.

-Fix: A span was appended to the card elements to read the suit using the "sr-only" build in class so it was not displayed but is read to a screen reader.
-This was tested using windows narrator screen reader.
+Fix: Correct paths were given to link the documents together for all styles and JS technologies to work smoothly.

-Issue #2: Cards were not tabbable with the keyboard.
+Issue #2: .

 Fix: Cards were given the tabindex attribute with a value of 1 to ensure a keyboard can tab to them.